Which Sitecore editor is best suited for your enterprise’s needs?

 The Sitecore Experience Editor is an intuitive editing platform that allows to you make edits directly on the page.
 This means editors can view real time updates of the changes that are made to a page.
 The Sitecore Content Editor is designed for users who are a little more familiar with the Sitecore architecture and its ins and outs.
 For experienced Sitecore developers, Sitecore CE offers more tools to play around with.
 The way our content is presented within these two editors is very different and it is important that as authors, we are familiar with both when it comes to maintaining our Sitecore website.

 The Experience Editor is a WYSIWYG platform for editing your Sitecore websites content.
 WYSIWYG stands for “what you see is what you get”.
 When you are using the Experience Editor, you are essentially viewing the page as-is.
 When set up correctly, you’re able to click and edit text fields directly on the page.
 EE makes it easy to add new components and change their parameters.
-Authors can see the end-result in real-time, as new content and elements are added to the web page being viewing.
+Authors can see the end-result in real-time, as new content and elements are added to the web page being viewed.
 This means authors can understand what works best on the page and what doesn’t, through real time updates.

 The personalisation of components is best done in the Experience Editor.
 Authors can create rules that change the content that is being displayed for different users on the site.
 This will essentially allow us to see the personalisation in real time which is not possible in Content Editor.